 Weight loss can be an important journey for some, but, at the end of the day, you’re worth much more than all of those consequences regardless of the number you see on the scales.
 Try not to forget that.

 Understanding what makes up your maintenance calories is a good starting point.
 We’ve got a handy article that can help with that.

 From there, it’s got to be trial and error.
 Diet and exercise are the two things you can control when it comes to weight loss.
 So figure out how much you need to eat, how much you’re able to exercise and what other bits of activity you can do in your day to create this deficit.
 You might get it wrong on the first go and need to scale it back.
 That’s okay.
 Keep learning.

 So, can you lose a stone in one month?

-However, keep in mind that there are a number of things that can affect the number you see on the scale.
-Your weight may be different at different points of the the day.
+However, keep in mind that many things can affect the number you see on the scale.
+Your weight may be different at different points of the day.
 Water weight might make you see higher numbers.
 Your weight might increase as you build muscle.
 The list is long.

 So it might be worth focusing on fitting fitness in as part of a healthy balanced lifestyle.
 In time, you’ll see a body composition change that you can sustain and that you feel good achieving along the way.